 - Come in for an interview.
 We have you fill out a personality survey first, then an interview.
 It takes around 1 hour in total.

 - Return for a 2nd interview.
-This will be with a different manager, or possibly 2 managers. we will ask you follow up questions to your personality survey as well as other questions about your experience.
+This has recently changed to be also on Zoom (this is different than stated in the video).
+We will ask you follow-up questions to your personality survey as well as other questions about your experience.

 - Reference check.